GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

     * A `test-logger` sample application
     * A Fluent Bit DaemonSet

-1. In the cloned repository, navigate to the correct directory:
+1. Navigate to the correct directory in the cloned repository:

         cd anthos-samples/anthos-multi-cloud/customize-logs-fluentbit